-In business, a genuine dose of empathy can really help you stand out.
-As Barrack Obama says: "The biggest deficit that we have in our society and in the world right now is an empathy deficit.
+In business, a good dose of empathy can help you stand out.
+As Barrack Obama says: "The biggest deficit that we have in our society and the world right now is an empathy deficit.
 We are in great need of people being able to stand in somebody else's shoes and see the world through their eyes."

 11. Presentation skills